 Pontocho in Kyoto night

-Kyoto’s Pontocho neighborhood at night | Photo by istock.com/7maru
+Kyoto’s Pontocho neighborhood at night. | Photo by istock.com/7maru

 Japan’s cultural center and historical capital can be reached fairly easily using the Seishun 18 ticket.
 Kyoto has over a dozen UNESCO World Heritage properties and a whole lot of ancient charm.
-You can don a kimono (you know you want to) and visit Kiyomizu Temple, or perhaps stroll under the cherry blossom trees lining the Kamogawa River.
+You can don a kimono (you know you want to) and visit Kiyomizudera Temple, or perhaps stroll under the cherry blossom trees lining the Kamogawa River.

 Kyoto is known for its green tea, yatsuhashi (delicious triangular sweets) and tofu, so be sure to try some while you’re there.
 If you have extra time, a random but interesting idea is to visit the Toei Uzumasa Eigamura Movie Museum, where you can explore the history of Japanese cinema.